-A 2.5 hour ride through scenic route and a good breakfast at Kozhichal brought us to Josegiri.
-There are very few shops at Josegiri, so either you book a resort with meals or do this as a day-trip.
-To get a good view of the mountain ranges surrounding the place and give those legs a good stretch, there are a few walks you can do - Thirunettikallu, Tabore Cross, Kottathalachi mala.
+A 2.5-hour ride through the scenic route and a good breakfast at Kozhichal brought us to Josegiri.
+There are very few shops at Josegiri, so either you book a resort with meals or do this as a day trip.
+To get a good view of the surrounding mountain ranges, give those legs a good stretch, a few walks you can do - Thirunettikallu, Tabore Cross, Kottathalachi mala.
 Otherwise, there is no point in staying at Josegiri for more than one night.
-Temperature at night is pretty low, thanks to the higher altitude of this hilly village.
+The temperature at night is pretty low, thanks to the higher altitude of this hilly village.
 Santa Maria and Misty Mount are two resorts in Josegiri.
-Anil is managing a farm -Pukayuni Farm(Tel:9446835631 dbl Rs 1500), very basic accommodation and food, nothing fancy.
-We stayed here for a night and continued to Kannur via Alakode.
-You will be excited if you love the twisty winding roads with good tarmac.
-We had to ride this way, to fix the burnt clutch plate of our bike at Kannur KTM, the nearest to Josegiri.
+Anil manages a farm -Pukayuni Farm(Tel:9446835631 Dbl Rs 1500) basic accommodation and food nothing fancy.
+Staying here for a night, we continued to Kannur via Alakode.
+You will be excited if you love the twisty, winding roads with good tarmac.
+We had to ride this way to fix the burnt clutch plate of our bike at Kannur KTM, the nearest to Josegiri.

 Our return route was through Cherkala-Mulleria-Jalsoor-Subramanya.GMaps.
-On this route, you will cross Kerala-Karnataka border couple of times.
+On this route, you will cross the Kerala-Karnataka border a couple of times.
 Criss-crossing the border without any check post, you will be riding through thick forests and hilly roads.
-Adoor temple is on this route and is in a serene location, which makes the detour of few kilometers worth the while.
-Roads are mostly good unlike the Sullia-Panathur stretch.
+Adoor temple is on this route and is in a serene location, making the detour of few kilometres worth the while.
+Roads are mostly good, unlike the Sullia-Panathur stretch.
 Expect lots of traffic on weekends when you are near Kukke.
 Don't forget to stop at Doddathota to sip excellent coffee from Kamat restaurant, next to the Doddathota Post Office.
 Kukke temple was very crowded as usual.
-Staying at Hotel Dwara was pleasant (Tel: +91 9663921878, +91 8762492702, dbl Rs 1005 through GoIbibo).
+Staying at Hotel Dwara was pleasant (Tel: +91 9663921878, +91 8762492702, Dbl Rs 1005 through GoIbibo).
 All good things come to an end.
-We were ready to complete our last and 10th day of the trip, riding back to Bangalore, after breakfast and superb black coffee at Ossor.
+We were ready to complete our last and 10th day of the trip, riding back to Bangalore after breakfast and superb black coffee at Ossor.
 Our routes are not always the shortest and practical.
-It might be insanely longer but close to heart.
+It might be insanely prolonged but close to heart.